WesselDeZeeuw/Transportation-Tool/readme.txt

     - Implementation of "Compression Costs" cost module
     - Incorporate warning messages for hoop stress and pressure drop rates
     - Incorporate the percentage of utilization of flow (and/or leakage)
+    - Implementation of results (figures showing breakdown in Capex & Opex)
+    - Implementation of results (data breakdown in costs)

   Doing
   ------------------------------------------------------------------------------
+    - Enabling the selection of different modules for the Electricity costs
     - Enabling the selection of electrolyse costs
-    - Enabling the selection of different modules for the Electricity costs
-    - Implementation of results (figures showing breakdown in Capex & Opex)
-    - Implementation of results (data breakdown in costs) To Do
+  To Do
   ------------------------------------------------------------------------------
-    -
-    -
+    - Merging code electricity into main application
+    - Code checking Pipeline module & variables.